AIS-SNU/GraNNDis_Artifact/README.md

     'hosts': ['192.168.0.5', '192.168.0.6']
 }
 ```
-**For the artifact evaluation process, we already changed the configuration file for the authors' remote machine.**

 After modification, just run the following commands, which will show the artifact evaluation results.
 ```